Cold Weather (Winter Storms)

 - Dress for the season.
-Wear several layers of loose fitting, light weight, warm clothing rather than one layer of heavy clothing.
-The outer garments should be tightly woven and water repellant.
-Mittens are warmer than gloves.
+Wear several layers of loose fitting, lightweight and warm clothing rather than one layer of heavy clothing.
+Outer garments should be tightly woven and water-repellent.
+Mittens are generally warmer than gloves.
 Wear a hat.
 Most body heat is lost through the top of the head.
 Cover your mouth with a scarf to protect your lungs from the cold air.

 - Be careful when shoveling snow.
-Over exertion can bring on a heart attack, a major cause of death in the winter.
-If you must shovel snow, do some stretch exercises before going out and don't over exert yourself.
+Overexertion can bring on a heart attack, a major cause of death in the winter.
+If you must shovel snow, do some stretch exercises before going out and don't overexert yourself.
 Push the snow, don't lift it.
-Stop and take breaks often, and avoid dehydration by drinking nonalcoholic and no-caffeine beverages during breaks.
+Stop and take breaks often, and avoid dehydration by drinking nonalcoholic and caffeine free beverages during breaks.